Chris Froome’s Nutrition Strategies for Cycling; And Winning the Le Tour de France

 A post shared by Chris Froome (@chrisfroome)

-As mentioned in previous blog posts, the body will switch to primarily burning carbohydrate during endurance events, particularly when working at high intensities.
+As mentioned in our previous blog, the body will switch to primarily burning carbohydrate during endurance events, particularly when working at high intensities.

 So in this case, Chris is right: It’s not all about Carb Loading!